HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/alleles.md

 !!! note "In recessive diseases, is it important I show which variants were found in which combination?"

-    When in one individual you find more then one variant it is essential that you clearly indicate which variant(s) were found and on which allele(s);<ul><li>disease severity will depend on the combination of variants found,</li><li>in recessive disease, when two variants are on one allele an individual is a carrier or you might not have found the variant on the 2nd allele.</li></ul>
+    When in one individual you find more then one variant it is essential that you clearly indicate which variant(s) were found and on which allele(s)

+    - disease severity will depend on the combination of variants found
+    - in recessive disease, when two variants are on one allele an individual is a carrier or you might not have found the variant on the 2nd allele

 !!! note "I find the notation c.[76A>C] without describing the second allele misleading; not enough researchers know this refers to only one of the two alleles present.
 Would using c.[76A>C];[] be OK?"